Chicago Fire FC: Raising the Bar for Wellness and Performance

 A Friendship Built on Performance

 When you hear “Chicago Fire,” you might think of the TV drama or the historic fire department that inspired it.
-On the pitch, however, Chicago Fire represents something entirely different—a Major League Soccer organization setting a high standard for athlete wellness and performance.
+On the pitch, however, Chicago Fire represents something entirely different—a Major League Soccer organization setting a high standard for athlete wellness, performance, and longevity.

 At the center of that system is my longtime friend Darcy Norman, Director of Player Wellness and Performance for Chicago Fire FC.